 Inner Message Ring

-Backed with a purity range of 90% to 95%, platinum is by far one of the strongest and most enduring metals used in jewellery.
-In addition to being as strong and long-lasting as it is, platinum is resistant to damage and does not wear away with time.
-Distinguished by its white undertones, this metal consists of the highest level of purity and develops a satin finish when polished.
-Known for its rich and exquisite appearance, it is touted as one of the most sought after metals in the world of jewellery.
-It is no wonder then that it also one of more expensive metals in the market.
+Backed with a purity range of 90% to 95%, platinum is by far one of the strongest and most enduring metals used in jewelry.
+Platinum is resistant to damage and does not wear away with time.
+Characterized by its white undertones and its rich and exquisite appearance, this metal develops a satin finish when polished.
+It is one of the most sought after metals in the world of jewelry, and one of more expensive metals in the market.

 Palladium, like white gold, mirrors the radiant and shimmering appearance of platinum.
-It is far more long-lasting than white gold and hence more popular too.
-Regarded as one among the most fashionable metals, Palladium is blanketed into the platinum group of metals.
-Fortunately, despite its similarities with platinum, Palladium is softer than platinum and hence more affordable too.
-Given its relatively low density, the metal, like gold, can be beaten into the thinnest sheet.
-Mimicking the appearance of platinum as well as the flexibility of gold, this metal is perfect for all types of ornate and contemporary jewellery.
+It is far more long-lasting than white gold and therefore more popular.
+Regarded as one of the most fashionable metals, palladium is included in the same group of metals as platinum.
+Fortunately, despite its similar appearance palladium is softer than platinum and so more affordable.
+Palladium combines the appearance of platinum with the flexibility of gold, resulting in a metal that is ideal for ornate and contemporary jewelry.

-Silver is one of most affordable precious metals used in jewellery making.
-Like Gold, pure Silver is very soft and is therefore vulnerable to damage easily.
-It is for this reason that silver is often mixed with other metals (mostly mixed with copper).
-Mixing silver with metals such as copper helps strengthen the combination metal, in turn making it more pliable to jewellery making.
-In order to differentiate the purity of the metal, silver comes with various levels of purity, each indicating the quantity of silver contained in the combination metal.
+Silver is one of most affordable precious metals used in jewelry.
+Like gold, pure silver is very soft and tends to damage easily.
+Mixing silver with metals such as copper results in a stronger metal, making it more suitable for jewelry making.
+Like gold, silver is rated based on the percentage of silver in the “mix”.
 Sterling silver is one of the metal’s purest forms, containing a minimum of 92.5% of pure silver.

 Characteristics of each metal:

 Gold and platinum are the two most popularly used metals for rings.
-As unique as they might be, they are also similar and are hence subjected to a lot of comparisons.
+As unique as each may be, they are also similar and are commonly compared.
 By far the most distinguishing physical trait between gold and platinum is their color.
-While platinum, a naturally occurring white metal inherits a natural white tone, gold in its natural form is always yellow.
+Platinum is a naturally occurring white metal and gold in its natural form is always yellow.
 Platinum is also a much stronger metal than gold, which is extremely soft in its pure state.
-So, to mimic the appearance and strength of platinum, white gold is treated with a thin plating of rhodium so as to increase its strength and whiteness.
-While white gold might temporarily mimic the whiteness of platinum, in time, the rhodium plating in white gold tends to wean off and return to its original color.
+So, to mimic the appearance and strength of platinum, white gold is treated with a thin plating of rhodium.
+While this approach works temporarily, the rhodium plating tends to wear off over time, revealing the color of the gold alloy underneath.

-In its natural form, gold is distinctively yellow in color.
-However, some times, a single tone of yellow can be too overpowering as well as contrasting to be used in jewellery.
-To help create more variety, gold is often mixed with other metals so as to create alloys and different hues.
+In its natural form, gold is distinctively yellow.
+However, in some uses the single tone of yellow can be too overpowering and creates too strong a contrast for most jewelry.
+To address these problems and create more variety, gold is mixed with other metals to create alloys with different hues.
 Depending on the metals added, gold can come in a variety of colors including shades of yellow, white, and rose.

 Jewelry is very personal, and so the “best” metal is the one that is right for you.
-However, platinum, 18K gold and 14K gold are the best metals for memorial diamond rings.
+However, platinum, 18K gold and 14K gold are the most commonly used metals for memorial diamond rings.

 Platinum comes with a soft white hue and a purity backing of 90% to 95%.
 It’s 40% heavier than 14K gold and doesn’t tarnish or oxidize easily.
-Clearly the most refined and expensive of the three choices, platinum has what it takes to bring out the beauty of your memorial ring.
+Clearly the most refined and expensive of the three choices, platinum can bring out the beauty of your cremation ring.

-If the ring is too large, you have high risk of loss, while if it’s too small, it’s painful to wear it, thus perfect ring size very important.
+If the ring is too large, you have a high risk of loss, while if it’s too small, it’s painful to wear it.
+This makes the perfect ring size very important.
 A ring made from cremation ashes is especially valuable, so taking the time to determine the right size is an vital step that will insure years of memorable use.

-While there are a number of online sources to measure your finger size, there is nothing as accurate as measuring it on your own or at the store, with the help of a professional.
-In an attempt to take away any guess work, we’ve put forth a quick, easy, and fool-proof way to determine your ring size.
+While there are a number of online sources to measure your finger size, there is nothing as accurate as measuring it on your own or at a store with the help of a professional.
+To help eliminate guess work, here is a quick and easy way to determine your ring size.